Introduction

 How Zendesk Works

 Zendesk uses triggers, macros, and automation rules to assign and escalate tickets.
 It integrates with messaging tools and knowledge bases for basic self-service.
-However, it lacks deep IT-specific automation capabilities.
+However, it lacks the depth of dedicated IT automation software.

 Who Should Buy

-Zendesk is best for small teams needing simple automation without complex IT workflows.
+Zendesk is commonly used by small teams needing simple automation without complex IT workflows.
 Pricing scales with feature tiers and agent count.

 Where Freshservice Shines